 - Replace faucet.

 Whew, that seems like a lot of work and we’ve definitely learned a lot about diy’s, and where to find the best prices.
 FYI, Amazon had better buys than eBay on Hardware.
-Handles and knobs that would’ve been $4 a piece at Lowe’s we’re $0.99 on Amazon!
+Handles and knobs that would’ve been $4 a piece at Lowe’s were $0.99 on Amazon!
 Painting the refrigerator was an interesting project inspired by Pinterest.
-We’re in the process of upgrading the refrigerator, but in the meantime, a painted fridge blends in a little more than an older whitish/dirt colored refrigerator that screams eyesore.
+We’re in the process of upgrading the refrigerator, but in the meantime, a painted fridge blends in a little more than an older whitish/dirt colored refrigerator.

 Aside from finding a good buy on a new fridge, we’re on the last step of the kitchen project: magnetic chalkboards.
 Last night Brinn painted magnetic primer onto the ends of our counters and this weekend we’re going to paint over the primer with chalkboard paint.
 The goal is for Ian to have a place at his height to play in clear sight while I’m busy cooking or cleaning in the kitchen.
 With any luck we’ll finish the chalkpaint on Sunday and have all day Monday to kick back and chill for the holiday!
 Perhaps at that point I can get some pictures of our completed kitchen makeover project.